Patrons and ambassadors

 Jean Bevan is a partner in their law firm Bevan Kidwell LLP, along with her brother John, where she heads up the corporate and commercial department.
-Jean has been involved with Make-A-Wish for over 15 years and has been involved with the Valentine’s Ball, now the Spring Ball since its inception.
+Jean has been involved with Make-A-Wish UK for more than 15 years and has been integral to the successes of both the Valentine’s Ball and Spring Ball since their inception.
 Jean is a Patron for Make-A-Wish.
-In her spare time, Jean enjoys running marathons and playing football; though she tells us she has recently commenced homemade jam production.
-Watch this space.
+In her spare time, Jean enjoys running marathons and playing football; though she tells us she has recently started making homemade jam too.
+Watch this space!

 Ian is Senior Vice President of International Promotions for 20th Century Fox, based in London.
-He oversees all commercial partnerships for films made by the studio and among the movies he has worked on are the ‘Ice Age’ franchise and ‘Avatar’.
-Prior to Fox, Ian held executive roles for Warner Bros. and was involved in the rebranding of the Odeon Cinema chain.
-He is patron and a member of the Winter Ball committee.
+He oversees all commercial partnerships for films made by the studio and that's included working on productions like the ‘Ice Age’ franchise and ‘Avatar’.
+Prior to working at Fox, Ian held executive roles for Warner Bros. and was involved in the rebranding of the Odeon cinema chain.

 - Barry Clayman, OBE